-Keto cornbread that is just as good as the real thing, but grain free!
-At only 1nc per serving, your soup and chili won’t be lonely this fall!
+Keto cornbread that is just as good as the real thing, but grain free.
+Only 1 net carb per serving and perfect for chili, soups, and stews.

 Every true southerner loves cornbread!
 And most southerners have a preferred style of cornbread.
 Some folks like it dry and crumbly.
 Others like it moist.
 (I’m sorrrrrry for that word but sometimes you just gotta) I love my cornbread slightly sweet and cake-y!

 Since corn is obviously NOT part of a ketogenic diet, I’ve been on the search for the perfect low carb replica.